nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 Set an illustration background color, `Gris 0106 Béton Clair` by default.
 <!-- Marked-only? -->

 Illustration assets can be rendered in a variety of contexts such as a high-contrast Markdown client, a dark-mode browser or a hand-off, inspection or version control tool.
-Their background color is unknown, and some of them could make the illustration foreground illegible.
+Their background color is unknown, and could make the illustration foreground illegible.

-Moreover, some photos may not have a 16:9 aspect ratio meaning the document background will bleed through.
-Depending on the photo color, the `Gris 0106 Béton Clair` background may not work well.
+Moreover, some photos may not have a 16:9 aspect ratio meaning the document background will show through.
+Depending on the photo, the `Gris 0106 Béton Clair` background may not work well.
 In this case, it’s possible to select the closest-matching UXA color (e.g. `Noir 1571 Jais`), or to sample an appropriate color from the photo.
 <!-- Heh that’s actually slide bg , not illo bg + 90% scaling-->

-Do not pick an arbitrary background color for editorial purposes, like calling for attention.
+Do not pick an arbitrary background color for editorial purposes, like calling for attention or impact.
 <!-- divider entre recommendations marked et recommendations deckset ? peu d’overlap au final -->

 ![Background Color](assets/background-color@2x.png)